arbennett/arbennett.github.io/_posts/2021-08-18-ml_infrastructure_for_eess_beginners.markdown

 over
-**a ton** in this space, and you best not try to use ML to predict extremes without *much* more careful thought on both your input data, data selection strategy, training approach, and model architecture (include confidence/uncertainty bounds please!).
+**a ton** in this space, and you best not try to use ML to predict extremes without *much* more careful thought on both your input data, data selection strategy, training approach, and model architecture.

 ## The conceptual diagram